 - a.
-An Indemnity shall be calculated for the period commencing with the time the Insurable Crop is seeded and shall end at the earlier of: - i. the time the Insured Crop or any part of it is put to a use other than that for which it was originally intended; - ii. the time the Insured Crop is harvested; or - iii.
+An Indemnity shall be calculated for the period commencing with the time the Insurable Crop is seeded and shall end at the earlier of: - i. when the Insured Crop is put to a use other than that for which it was originally intended; - ii. when the Insured Crop is harvested; or - iii.
 November 30 of the year in which the Insured Crop would normally have been harvested unless such times are extended by AFSC, in its discretion. - b.
-If the Insured has production from a crop harvested after November 15, that production is to be reported and is included in the Insured's Harvested Production for the year in which the crop would normally be harvested.
+If the Insured has production from an Insured Crop harvested after November 15, that production is to be reported and is included in the Insured's Harvested Production for the year in which the crop would normally be harvested.